 Manufacturer of Intel, Nvidia, and AMD include useful utilities with their CPUs and GPUs.
 For instance, Intel Extreme Tuning Utility or Ryzen Master Utility is used to monitor CPU temperature.

 Both of these programs provide great insight into various specifications, allow easy overclocking.
-Most importantly these software allow you to check CPU temperature, so that you can maintain Normal CPU temperature.
+Most importantly these software allow you to monitor CPU temperature, so that you can maintain normal CPU temperature.

-For GPUs, there are the Nvidia Control Panel and the AMD Catalyst Control Center.
-These programs allow you to check normal GPU temp range and access many of your graphics card’s functionalities, CPU temp monitoring included.
+For GPUs, there are available Nvidia Control Panel and the AMD Catalyst Control Center.
+These programs allow you to check normal GPU temp range and access many of your graphics card’s functionalities.
+CPU temp monitoring is also included.

 However, hardware manufacturers also give their own overclocking utilities that can serve the same purpose: MSI Afterburner, Asus GPU Tweak, Gigabyte Aorus Graphics Engine etc.